International Student Team

 If you believe this applies to you, please contact us before you apply.

 Those making applications for student extensions under the Points-Based System (and their dependants) will be required to attend centres where their fingerprints and an image of their face will be taken, as part of the extension application process.
 For those making applications in person, this will be done when they attend to make their application, so they will not need to make a separate journey.
 A student's extension will not be granted that day (i.e. the day that they give their fingerprints and facial image), but later, when an 'identity card' (generated by the Driver and Vehicle Licensing Agency) is posted out to them.

 Enrolling your biometrics when you apply by post

-When you submit your 'print and send' application by post you will receive a letter inviting you to enrol your biometrics at a post office.
+When you submit your application by post you will receive a letter inviting you to enrol your biometrics at a post office.

 You do not need to book an appointment at one of the 17 post offices offering biometric enrolment.
 However, you must have been sent an invitation from UKBA to attend one of these centres.
 Applicants using the service will need to pay an additional fee to Post Office Ltd.

 If your Tier 4 application is successful, you will receive their biometric card in the post, within 1-2 weeks of receiving their other documents (passport, etc) back from the Home Office, through the post.